JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 If the attempt to resynchronize fails because of a conflict with the underlying data (for example, a record has been deleted by another user), the provider returns warnings to the **Errors** collection and a run-time error occurs.
 Use the **Filter** property (**adFilterConflictingRecords**) and the **Status** property to locate records with conflicts.

-If the Unique Table and Resync Command dynamic properties are set, and the `Recordset` is the result of executing a JOIN operation on multiple tables, then the **Resync** method will execute the command given in the **Resync** **Command** property only on the table named in the Unique Table property.
+If the Unique Table and Resync Command dynamic properties are set, and the `Recordset` is the result of executing a JOIN operation on multiple tables, then the **Resync** method will execute the command given in the **Resync** `Command` property only on the table named in the Unique Table property.

-# <a name="Save"></a>Save
+---

+## Save

 Saves the `Recordset` in a file or **Stream** object.

 ```
-FUNCTION Save (BYREF Destination AS CVAR, _
+FUNCTION Save (BYREF dcDestination AS DVARIANT, _
    BYVAL PersistFormat AS PersistFormatEnum = adPersistADTG) AS HRESULT
 FUNCTON Save (BYREF pDestination AS Afx_AdoStream PTR, _
    BYVAL PersistFormat AS PersistFormatEnum = adPersistADTG) AS HRESULT